Telegram Casual Bot

 The first one is used to ban accounts that are already in the group and send a message that the bot considers as spam.

 The second one is to prevent spamming accounts from staying in the group.
-In real-life use cases this option is the most effective since the anti spam filter may not be triggered.

 Usage Policy